Domur/NBTExaminer/README.md

 */nbtex &lt;tag name&gt;* will display the details for that specific tag.

 ### To Do
-Format chat messages with color or create visual interface for easier viewing.
+Potentially create a visual interface for easier viewing.